DenisNP/Slic3rSVG2Photon/README.md

 You can run C# .exe application using [Mono](https://www.mono-project.com/), but I haven't tested it.
 Please, if you test, send me PR with your addition to this README.

 # TODO #
 Write `PNG > .photon` conversion to get rid of PhotonFileEditor.
+You can help me with this if you brave enough to go deep into .photon format deconstruction which present [here](https://github.com/Photonsters/PhotonFileEditor/blob/master/PhotonFile.py)